intjelic/python-sfml/doc/source/api/graphics.rst

       It inherits all the functions from :class:`Transformable`: position, ratio, scale, origin.
-It also adds text-specific properties such as the font to use, the character size, the font style (bold, italic, underlined), the global color and the text to display of course.
+It also adds text-specific properties such as the font to use, the character size, the font style (bold, italic, underlined, strike through), the global color and the text to display of course.
       It also provides convenience functions to calculate the graphical size of the text, or to get the global position of a given character.

       :class:`Text` works in combination with the :class:`Font` class, which loads and provides the glyphs (visual characters) of